I have this hunch, that the reason people like bagels so much is because there are SO many ways to eat them!

 Another option if you’re looking for something sweet?
 Honey!

-I’ve also heard it’s great on avocado toast, roasted chicken, and fried eggs.
+I’ve also heard it’s excellent on avocado toast, roasted chicken, and fried eggs.

 And although I recommend trying my dough recipe, I get that you might not have time.
 We’re all busy!